umputun/sys-agent/README.md

 System agent is a simple service reporting server status via HTTP GET request.
 It is useful for monitoring and debugging purposes, but usually used as a part of some other monitoring system collecting data and serving it.
 One of such systems is [gatus](https://github.com/TwiN/gatus), and it works fine with `sys-agent`.

-`sys-agent` can run directly on a server (systemd service provided) or as a docker container (mutli-arch container provided).
+`sys-agent` can run directly on a server (systemd service provided) or as a docker container (multi-arch container provided).

 All the configuration is done via a few command line options/environment variables.
 Generally, user should define a list of data volumes to be reported and optional external services to be checked.
 Volumes report capacity/utilization.
 CPU related metrics, like LAs, overall utilization and number of running processes are always reported, as well as memory usage.

 The idea of external services is to be able to integrate status of all related services into a single response.
-This way a singe json response can report instance metrice as well as status of http health check, status of running containers, etc.
+This way a singe json response can report instance metrics as well as status of http health check, status of running containers, etc.

 ## usage